xavii07/xavii07/README.md

 📌 Hi, I’m XAVIER GASPATA
 I’m a FullStack software developer, I am a frelancer and also a student at the University.
 I am currently working on my personal projects.
 I am a fan of technology, programming.
 I’m also interested in entrepreneurship and innovation.
-You can visit my website with a click on the button above.

 ## My Skills